jackdobinson/aopp_obs_toolchain/USAGE.md

     Python-style slice notation that will be applied to obs_fits and std_fits data, often used to focus on specific spectral slice of data spectral_axes : str
-    Axis number of spectral axis, enclosed in brackets e.g. '(0)'.
+    Axis number of spectral axis, enclosed in brackets e.g., '(0)'.
 Will be automatically calculated if not present. celestial_axes : str
-    Axis numbers of celestial axes, enclosed in brakcets e.g. '(1,2)'.
+    Axis numbers of celestial axes, enclosed in brakcets e.g., '(1,2)'.
 Will be automatically calculated if not present.
 "